innergeeksolutions/hmvc/README.md

 # hmvc
-CodeIgniter HMVC with frontend and backend
+CodeIgniter HMVC with frontend and backend modules